-80 See paragraph 245 of the draft EBA Guidelines on loan origination and monitoring (EBA/CP/2019/04).
+106 See paragraph 245 of the EBA Guidelines on loan origination and monitoring (EBA/GL/2020/06).

-81 See paragraphs 200 and 201 of the draft EBA Guidelines on loan origination and monitoring (EBA/CP/2019/04).
+107 See paragraphs 200 and 201 of the EBA Guidelines on loan origination and monitoring (EBA/GL/2020/06).

-Box 9 Observed practice: Mortgage price differentiation
+Box 9 Example of observed practice: Mortgage price differentiation

 The ECB observed an institution that differentiates the client price of retail mortgage loans according to the energy label of the underlying real estate.
-Mortgages with a better energy label receive a lower client rate than mortgages with a less energy-efficient label, while the institution's overall profitability target for mortgages is projected to be met.
-This price differentiation is in line with its strategy to support sustainable banking.
-In addition, a portfolio with higher energy-efficiency labels is likely to be less vulnerable to transition risk.
-As a result, the mortgage portfolio shifts to a portfolio with a better energy-label distribution.
+Mortgages with a better energy label receive a lower client rate than mortgages with a less energy-efficient label, so long as the institution's overall profitability target for mortgages is projected to be met.
+This differentiation is based on the consideration that a portfolio with higher energy efficiency labels is likely to be less vulnerable to transition risk and is therefore in line with the institution's business strategy.

 Institutions' loan pricing is expected to reflect the different costs driven by climate-related and environmental risks.
-As set out in the EBA Guidelines on loan origination and monitoring,82 institutions should implement a pricing framework linked to the characteristics of the loan, considering all relevant costs.
+As set out in the EBA Guidelines on loan origination and monitoring,108 institutions should implement a pricing framework linked to the characteristics of the loan, considering all relevant costs.
 The impact of climate-related and environmental risks may play out through various cost drivers, such as the cost of capital, funding or credit risk.
 Environmentally sustainable assets may, for example, be funded by dedicated instruments, such as green (covered) bonds, and thus incur different funding costs.
-Areas exposed to increasing physical climate risks, such as floods or droughts, may see an increase in credit loss.
-Institutions are expected to consider these developments and reflect them in their loan pricing, for instance through a higher credit cost charge or via differentiation of funding costs for assets that are particularly affected by physical and transition risk.
+Areas exposed to growing physical climate risks, such as floods or droughts, may see an increase in credit loss.
+Institutions are expected to consider these developments and reflect them in their loan pricing, for instance by setting the credit cost charges at a higher level to reflect the impact of climate-related and environmental risks.
+In addition, institutions are expected to reflect in their pricing any higher funding costs for assets that are particularly affected by physical and transition risk.